Wick Windows 2016

 The goals for a post-frame building tend to be different than a residential building.
 With a home, comfort is at the top of the list.
 You want low air infiltration, no condensation, and you’d like to keep it clean.

-Those apply to pole-barns as well, but the emphasis tends to be more on energy performance, security and minimizing maintenance costs.
+Those apply to pole barns as well, but the emphasis tends to be more on energy performance, security and minimizing maintenance costs.
 If those are our top priorities, let’s see how they are reflected in the window spec sheet.

 Window Specifications – The Dollars are in the Details